Killing of Malice Green: Coroner's reports

 The report was done by Dr. Kahlil Jiraki, the most junior coroner in the department.
 It was alleged by the defense that his report was rushed due to workload and his impending vacation.

 The autopsy showed cuts to the scalp, as well as subarachnoid hemorrhage and brain contusions.
 However, there were no skull fractures, no other bone fractures.
 Green's heart was enlarged and the arteries hardened.
 Toxicology results ultimately showed that Green had a cocaine level of 0.50 micrograms.

 Jiraki concluded that the death was caused by blunt force trauma, which caused swelling of the brain.
 Jiraki testified in Budzyn and Nevers' trial that the damage was done by "fourteen blunt force trauma blows to the head."
 He stated that his boss, Dr. Bader Cassin, agreed that Green's drug consumption was as "insignificant as the color of his eyes" in relation to the cause of death.

-However, under cross-examination, Jiraki testified that there was no swelling noted in the report, nor any fractures to the skull.
+Under cross-examination, Jiraki testified that there was no swelling noted in the report, nor any fractures to the skull.
 In the trial of Sgt.
-Douglas, Jiraki reduced the number of blows to seven (which fit with Nevers’ testimony).
+Douglas, Jiraki reduced the number of blows to seven (which fit with Nevers' testimony).
 At Nevers' second trial, Cassin testified that he examined the body the day after Jiraki made his examination (this second exam was never disclosed to the defense prior to, or during, the first trial) and that drugs played a major part in Green's death.

-After the second trial, Jiraki sued the coroner's office, claiming that he was pressured by his superiors to change his findings to state that cocaine contributed to Green's death (which he refused to do) which would have supported the police officer's defense.
+After the second trial, Jiraki sued the coroner's office, claiming he had been pressured by his superiors to change his findings to state that cocaine contributed to Green's death (which he refused to do) which would have supported the police officer's defense.
 He was awarded $2.5 million.
 The coroner's officer later alleged during the civil trial that Jiraki was fired for supposed mental instability and absenteeism.

 Jiraki's testimony was supported by the prosecution's medical expert, Dr. Michael Baden.
 After the trial, Baden allegedly told a pathologists' conference that he came to his conclusion based on information surrounding the circumstances of Green's death and the facts in the exam.

 Budzyn and Nevers' defense presented three experts, one of whom stipulated that they identified eleven blunt-force injuries to Green's head.
 However, they testified that Green's head injuries were entirely "superficial" and "could not have caused his death."
 They noted that Green had no fractures, no significant bleeding or bruising of the brain, and no swelling of the brain.
 It was their opinion that Green died as a result of cocaine and alcohol abuse, combined with his physical struggle with police as he resisted arrest, and the minor head injuries.
 They stated that these things, in combination, caused a surge of adrenaline which overloaded the electrical circuits in Green's brain resulting in brain seizure, respiratory failure, cardiac arrest and death.